linux-system-roles/kernel_settings/README.md

 ## Warnings

 The `kernel_settings` role will cause other `sysctl` settings to be applied when using the `tuned` implementation, which is the default.
-For example, if you manually edit `/etc/sysctl.d/` files, or if the `sysctl.d` files are installed by some system package.
-On Fedora, installing the `libreswan` package provides `/etc/sysctl.d/50-libreswan.conf`.
+This can happen when you manually edit `/etc/sysctl.d/` files, or if the `sysctl.d` files are installed by some system package.
+For example, on Fedora, installing the `libreswan` package provides `/etc/sysctl.d/50-libreswan.conf`.
 Using the `kernel_settings` role will cause this file to be reloaded and reapplied.
 If this behavior is not desired, you will need to edit the `tuned` configuration